Lottie turned a new page in her little life when she

 for delicious oatmeal at the perfect temperature.

-It's pretty wonderful as a mother watching my youngest child work through
+It's pretty incredible as a mother watching my youngest child work through

 and figure out something challenging.

-But turns out watching my oldest teach my youngest
+But turns out that watching my oldest teach my youngest

 how to figure out something challenging and valuable